About Rep. Larry Hoff

 He also serves on the House Appropriations Committee, which considers the operating budget, budget processes, and fiscal issues such as pension policy and compensation.
 He also serves on the House Labor and Workplace Standards Committee, which reviews all legislation related to industrial insurance, unemployment compensation, collective bargaining, family leave, safety and health standards, occupational health, and employment standards.

-Larry currently lives in Vancouver with his wife Renee.
+Larry lives in Vancouver with his wife Renee.
 They have one son and one grandson.
-The Hoff's celebrated their 47th wedding anniversary in December 2018.
+The Hoff's will celebrate their 50th wedding anniversary in December 2020.

 Community Service: Doernbecher Children's Hospital Foundation, Board of Directors; St. Paul Lutheran Church, President, Treasurer; St. Paul Day Care, President, Treasurer; Vancouver Dawn Lions, President; Clark County Department of Community Services, Advisory Board; Longview Noon Rotary, Board of Directors